Spitfyre4/startup/notes.md

   * Composing different components
 ### Not a purpose of JSX
 To combine CSS, HTML, and javascript
 ## Linux Daemon
+- Something that runs on you computer without a user
+- PM2 is an example
+- Running your services
+- Log out of computer in VA and it is still running
+- Makes certain things run in the background all the time
+- Primary use is to fork other processes
 ## Websocket
 ### What value does WebSocket add to HTTP
 Uses peer to peer instead of client to server